chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 ![Active/hot-standby configuration]

-**Tip:** If you do not want to use active/hot-standby mode, you can set up failover handling as described n [Configure failover for XL Deploy](/xl-deploy/how-to/configure-failover.html).
+**Tip:** If you do not want to use active/hot-standby mode, you can set up failover handling as described in [Configure failover for XL Deploy](/xl-deploy/how-to/configure-failover.html).

 ## Requirements